numfocus/DISCOVER-Cookbook/DISCOVER/08_grants_scholarships.md

 - Eligibility Requirements
   - Applicants should be
     - from a traditionally underrepresented and/or marginalized group in the technology and/or open source communities including, but not limited to: persons identifying as LGBTQ, indigenous, women, persons of color, and/or persons with disabilities
-    - and be unable to attend without some financial assistance. (language adapted from [The Linux Foundation](https://www.linuxfoundation.org/event/api-strategy-practice-conference-2017/diversity-scholarship/))
+    - and be unable to attend without some financial assistance. <!--(language adapted from  [The Linux Foundation](https://www.linuxfoundation.org/event/api-strategy-practice-conference-2017/diversity-scholarship/))
+    *This scholarship is no longer available.*-->
   - Also consider providing support for applicants from developing economies.
     - You might use the [World Bank definitions](http://bit.ly/1nO82wD) of low and low-middle income.
   - Your organizing committee should decide which career stages are eligible: Everyone?
 Just students and post-docs?
 Junior faculty/researchers?
 Unemployed?